-Funded by the European Union and its Member States under the Facility for Refugees in Turkey, the Emergency Social Safety Net (ESSN) programme provides monthly cash assistance via debit cards to the most vulnerable refugees in Turkey.
+Funded by the European Union and its Member States under the Facility for Refugees in Turkey, the Emergency Social Safety Net (ESSN) provides monthly cash assistance via debit cards (also known as the “Kızılaykart“) to vulnerable refugees in Turkey.

-The ESSN is providing cash assistance to vulnerable refugee families living in Turkey.
 Every month, each family member receives 155 Turkish Lira (approximately 16 euros), enabling them to decide for themselves how to cover essential needs like rent, transport, bills, food and medicine.
-The programme offers additional quarterly top-ups based on family size, with special payments to families with members who require specialized care.
+The programme offers additional quarterly top-up payments, based on family size and those who require specialized care.

-The ESSN is the largest humanitarian programme in the history of the EU and the largest programme ever implemented by the IFRC.
+The ESSN is the largest humanitarian programme in the history of the EU and the biggest humanitarian cash programme globally.
+The IFRC, Turkish Red Crescent and the EU work in close coordination with the Government of Turkey and its Ministry of Family, Labour and Social Services.

 80% of families